JetBrains/kotlin-web-site/pages/docs/tutorials/native/multiple-backends.md

 need to call Kotlin/Native compiler on every of OS:

     konanc main.kt

 There is no need to specify `-target` parameter explicitly, because the default value will work the best.

-[Gradle build system](gradle-for-kotlin-native.md) helps to simplify the setup for every OS.
-You may consider using it for bigger projects.
+[Gradle build system](gradle-for-kotlin-native.md) helps to simplify the setup for every operation system, it helps to download and run Kotlin/Native compiler.